 Get full access to Outside Learn, our online education hub featuring in-depth fitness and nutrition courses and more than 2,000 instructional videos when you sign up for Outside+.

 Tight hip flexors can neurologically weaken your glute complex, robbing you of the ability to fully extend your hips and cash in on complete gluteal activation.
 This means all that hard work you’re doing in the gym — lunging, squatting and deadlifting — may not actually be putting junk in your trunk!
-Use this dynamic stretching sequence preworkout on leg or glute days to activate your central nervous system, unlock your hips and get those glutes woke.
+Use these dynamic hip-flexor stretches preworkout on leg or glute days to activate your central nervous system, unlock your hips and get those glutes woke.